 Pat Shelton died on Thursday, December 7, 2017 after one and a half years journey through cancer.
-She accepted her terminal diagnosis from the beginning and lived her life fulling and completely with joy and grace until the very end.
-She and her husband Mike, who met at Lighthouse, sang with the Lighthouse singers for thirty years and sang in a concert in Mill Valley on the Sunday before her death!
-Her death will leave a very sad void in the lives of her friends and family, as well as, the lives of her clients.
+She accepted her terminal diagnosis from the beginning and lived her life with joy and grace until the very end.
+She and her husband Mike, who met at Lighthouse, sang with the Lighthouse singers for thirty years and sang in a concert in Mill Valley on the Sunday before her death.

-Professionally, she was a brilliant academic researcher who spent her life learning and improving her skills as a therapist.
-For many of us who had the privilege of knowing her enjoyed her amazing knowledge of all things in our Psychology world.
+Pat was a brilliant academic researcher who spent her life learning and improving her skills as a therapist.
+Many of us who had the privilege of knowing her enjoyed her amazing knowledge of all things psychology.
 Just ask her any question and you got a clear answer along with a bibliography to reference!
-She was very active in our Marin Chapter.
-She was president of the board in 1989, spent many years as the Newsletter editor and many years as Conference Chair.
-She was responsible for bringing notables such as Dan Siegel, Gottman, Stan Tatkin, and Diana Fosha to Marin CAMFT Conferences.
-Most recently, she was on the editorial committee for the Therapist magazine at State CAMFT.
-She was also active in the NCEFT organization and was president for a time.
-At one time she was on the board of the Marin Clinic.
-She taught at Dominican for a time, was a trainer at CIP and Family Service Agency and ran several consultation groups.
+Pat was chapter President in 1989, spent many years as the Newsletter editor and many years as Conference Chair.
+She brought many notable speakers to Marin CAMFT, including Dan Siegel, Gottman, Stan Tatkin, and Diana Fosha.
+Pat also served on the editorial committee for the Therapist magazine at state CAMFT, and has served as President of the Northern California Center for Emotionally Focused Therapy.
+She taught at Dominican and was a trainer at CIP and Marin's Family Service Agency.
 (IJ Obituary)